automationbroker/apb/docs/developers.md

 NO_PROXY="<no_proxy_list>"
 ```

-As a Service Bundle developer, you can access any of these environment variables from an Ansible Playbook using a lookup.
+As a APB developer, you can access any of these environment variables from an Ansible Playbook using a lookup.

 ```yaml
 set_fact: